viboud12/viboud12.github.io/Projects_+_Publications.md

 				<header class="major">
 					<h3>Structural, metabolic and behavioral relationship between a regenerative ciliate and its endosymbiotic algae</h3>
 				</header>
 				<p>Using a wild species of the large and regenerative unicellular ciliate, Stentor, we are studying the structural, metabolic and behavioural relationship between the ciliate and its algal endosymbionts.
-Given that this organism is native to a pond in Woods Hole, MA, this project is being pursued in the context of the Marine Biological Laboratory's Physiology Course, an intensive summer research course for graduate students and post-doctoral fellows.</p>
+We are currently developing this Stentor species as a model system for studying algal symbioses and how these symbioses affect the photosynthetic efficiency.
+This project was started in the context of the Physiology Course at the Marine Biological Laboratory (MBL) and is now being pursued through the MBL's Whitman Center.</p>
 			</div>
 		</div>
 	</section>